BYLAWS OF DEMOCRATIC SOCIALISTS OF AMERICA – LOS ANGELES , A CALIFORNIA NONPROFIT PUBLIC BENEFIT CORPORATION

 SECTION 3.
 MEMBERSHIP

-Members of Branches will be members of the Los Angeles Local of DSA who reside within the prescribed boundaries of their Branch.
+Members of Branches will be members of DSA-LA who reside within the prescribed boundaries of their Branch.

 SECTION 4.
 FORMATION